-· · · · · · · · · · · · · · · · · · · •

-Domain: Leadership and De cision N laking

-lm plementa ation Stat tus

-Indicator Examples or Evidence of Practice Not Partially Eully.
-Data Sources/Supporting Evidence

-yet ВА Fully

-3. The school has a key person who oversees, coordinates and monitors the implementation of best practices for inclusive education for all SWDs.
+Domain: Leadership and De cision I Making Im plementa ation Stat tus Indicator Examples or Evidence of Practice Not Part Partially Data Sources/Supporting Evidence yet В Α Fully 3.
+The school has a key person who oversees, coordinates and monitors the implementation of best practices for inclusive education for all SWDs.
 There are clearly identified roles and responsibilities for the key person (e.g., ongoing communication, data analysis and progress monitoring of BPIE goals).
 The key person is responsible for oversight and coordination of goals and action steps related to inclusive best practices.
-The key person is identified in various school documents, such as: Staff roster; Professional Learning Community (PLC) minutes; Team planning logs; Staff handbook; School website; and Newsletters. > CCT/Best Buddies ESE SF's push in to Dept PLCs

-, including the role and responsibility of key person.
-Sched key person who oversees inclusive practices. ule or con nmunicatio on log of a ctivities/n neetings of key person.
-Samples of documents

-Note: Aligns with District BPIE Indicator #6.
-Progre ess monitoring toward attainment of BPIE goals will occur a fter the s chool's ini tial BPIE a ssessmen t and development of priority goals/action steps.
+The key person is identified in various school documents, such as: Staff roster; Professional Learning Community (PLC) minutes; Team planning logs; Staff handbook; Newsletters.
+The school's key person is the school's LEA representative. includi ng the name and contact information of the , including the role and responsibility of key person.
+Sched key person who oversees inclusive practices. - ess monitoring toward attainment of BPIE goals will occur a after the s chool's ini tial BPIE a ssessmen t and development of priority goals/action steps.
 Comm ents: